-6.1 Community Improvement [Moved from Section 3.6]
+6.1 Community Improvement

 Community improvement involves a range of public and private activities that maintain, rehabilitate, and revitalize the existing physical condition of the urban environment.
 Such improvements are often used to address various social and economic priorities of the community.
 As municipal governments continue to try and do more with less, it becomes increasingly important to establish priorities and pursue opportunities for partnership with the private sector and senior levels of government.